mostafaac30/calculater-project/README.md

 ## 1 for conversion

-Base of number you wanna convert it.
+Base of number you wanna convert it(I entered 16 for hexa)
 > enter the base of the number: 16

-Enter the number
+Enter the number(I entered 12A)
 > enter the number[8 digits]: 12A

 base of desired system you wanna convert TO.
 (I enterd 10 for decimal)